conan-io/docs/reference/conanfile/attributes.rst

     $ conan install . -o mypkg:shared=True

-Regarding the precedence of all these ways of assigning a value to an option, it works like any othe configuration element in Conan: the closer to the consumer and the command line the higher the precedence.
+Regarding the precedence of all these ways of assigning a value to an option, it works like any other configuration element in Conan: the closer to the consumer and the command line the higher the precedence.
 The list above is ordered from the less priority to the highest one (with the exceptional assignment in ``configure()`` method which cannot be overridden).